-As part of the annual capital planning process, the overall risk profile of the Group is determined, which results mainly from the business model and assumptions to the business strategy.

-The Risk Profile is defined as the risk exposure assessment based on both inherent and residual level, including assumptions to the future.
+As part of the annual capital planning process, the overall risk profile of the Group is determined, including the business model, the assumptions related to business strategy and current and expected (so-called forward looking) macroeconomic/business environment.
+The Risk Profile is defined as list of risk identified on the inherent basis which includes the description of mitigation mechanisms that allow the risk assessment on the residual level.

-The process of the Group risk profile determination includes:
+The process of the Group risk profile determination includes in particular:

-- identification of risks in the Group's operations, based on the experience, expertise, analysis of the macroeconomic environment, regulatory and competitive position of the Group, taking into account the profile and internal procedures; - for identified risks: determination of the risk owner, processes and controls mitigating these risks and defining of quantitative measures for these types of risks for which it is possible; - determination of significant risks for the year by the Board.
+- identification of risks in the Group's operations, based on the experience, expertise, analysis of the macroeconomic environment, regulatory and competitive position of the Group, taking into account the profile and internal procedures; - for identified risks: determination of the risk owner, processes and controls mitigating these risks and defining of quantitative measures for these types of risks for which it is possible; - determination of significant risks for the Group for the year by the Board.